donecollectively/stellar-contracts/temp/stellar-contracts.api.md

 import { capoDelegateConfig as capoDelegateConfig_2 } from './delegation/RolesAndDelegates.js';
 import { configBase } from '../StellarContract.js';
 import { Datum } from '@hyperionbt/helios';
+import { emptyState as emptyState_2 } from './StellarTxnContext.js';
+import { emptyState as emptyState_3 } from '../StellarTxnContext.js';
 import * as helios from '@hyperionbt/helios';
 import { MintingPolicyHash } from '@hyperionbt/helios';
 import { Network } from '@hyperionbt/helios';